MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - In the **Command Line Arguments** field, add "-listen".
 ![har-sample-player-app-listenmode-configuration](images/har-sample-player-listening.png)

-- To deploy the SamplePlayer solution on HoloLens 2, press the play button in the VS solution.
-You'll be able to see the HAR Sample player running on HoloLens 2, displaying that it is "Waiting for a connection on IP address of HoloLens 2."
+- To deploy the SamplePlayer solution on the HoloLens 2, press the play button in the VS solution.
+You'll be able to see the HAR Sample player running on the HoloLens 2, displaying that it is "Waiting for a connection on IP address of the HoloLens 2."

 - In the remote app running on the host PC, add the IP address of the HoloLens 2 displayed above and then select **Connect**.

-- After the connection is established, the Holographic Remoting Player app running on HoloLens 2 will start "Receiving".
+- After the connection is established, the Holographic Remoting Player app running on the HoloLens 2 will start "Receiving".

 ### Mode 2: Run the remote app on your PC in Listen Mode and the HAR player app in Connect Mode: